revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote markdown="1">

-The _e2e_ folder at the top level contains source files for a set of end-to-end tests and test-specific configuration files.
-The _node_modules_ folder provides npm packages to the entire workspace.
+The _e2e_ folder at the top level contains source files for a set of end-to-end tests and test-specific configuration files.The _node_modules_ folder provides npm packages to the entire workspace.

 </blockquote>
 </details>

 ---

-30. What are files we can find under the _src_ folder?
+30.What are files we can find under the _src_ folder?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)